'The other Berlin': A travel guide with a fresh take – DW – 07/09/2024

 This Berlin guide is full of tips and information about the quirky, the bizarre and the sensual.

 Several chapters are dedicated to the best addresses for the city's characteristic culinary offerings: currywurst, a pork sausage drowned in ketchup and curry powder; döner kebab, said to have been invented in Berlin, which is meat (usually veal) sliced off a spit and packed with salad into a flatbread sandwich; the original Berlin hearty pork knuckle.
-Even a blood-sausage-maker in Neukölln is mentioned, its address and the nearest subway stop duly noted.
+Even a blood sausage maker in the Neukölln neighborhood is mentioned, and its address and the nearest subway stop are duly noted.

 But there are also plenty of listings for those looking for plant-based delights.

-After London, Berlin is the second largest vegan metropolis in the world.
-From street food to fine dining in Michelin-starred kitchens, the travel guide offers dozens of addresses and short profiles.
+After London, Berlin is the second-largest vegan metropolis in the world.
+The travel guide offers dozens of addresses and short profiles, from street food to fine dining in Michelin-starred kitchens.

 The dated criticism that Berlin is a culinary steppe — Prussian, Protestant and barren — has often been refuted in recent decades, and immigrants from almost every nation in the world have contributed to this.
 A chapter is also dedicated to their place in Berlin's culinary scene.